markomarkovic/simple-php-git-deploy/README.md

 Next time you push the code to the repository that has a hook enabled, it's going to trigger the `deploy.php` script which is going to pull the changes and update the code on the _server machine_.

 For more info, read the source of `deploy.php`.

+## Tips'n'Tricks

+ * Because `rsync` is used for deployment, the `TARGET_DIR` doesn't have to be on the same server that the script is running e.g. `define('TARGET_DIR', 'username@example.com:/full/path/to/target_dir/');` is goint to work as long as the user has the right SSH keys and access permissions.
+ * You can have multiple scripts with different configurations.
+Simply rename the `deploy.php` to something else, for example `deploy_master.php` and `deploy_develop.php` and configure them separately.

 ---